 In terms of the length of its rail network, Finland ranks 5th in the world with 1.07 meters per inhabitant.
 In total, the rail network is 5,923 kilometers long.
 Freight traffic on the rails most recently totaled 10.27 billion tons and kilometers traveled.
 Passenger traffic reached 4.53 billion passenger-kilometers in 2018.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 1,250 km of coastline.
-In 2019, about 1.62 million freight containers were transported.
+The number of ports includes those located on the 1,250 km of coastline.
+In 2020, about 1.53 million freight containers were transported.

 › Airports in Finland